 Wear a mask or mouth and nose covering

-Masks and mouth and nose coverings are strongly advised, especially in enclosed public spaces such as shops and on public transport (for staff and customers).
+Masks and mouth and nose coverings are mandatory in several enclosed public spaces such as shops and on public transport, for staff and customers.

 A mask is not a substitute for strict physical distancing or good hand and respiratory hygiene.

 Masks or nose and mouth coverings should not be used by children younger than 2 years or anyone who has trouble breathing or who would not be able to remove the mask themselves.

 You should maintain a physical distance of 2 metres from anyone you don't live with.

 It's important everyone is able to enjoy social interaction, but while maintaining a 2 metre physical distance, to limit spread and to protect more Islanders at higher risk.
 Anyone can catch COVID-19 and anyone can spread it.